2beFound/external-api-docs/README.md

 ### Use Case: Make a booking for an offer

-If you provide your own checkout process and want to make a booking on behalf of your customer, you need these steps:
+If you provide your own checkout process and want to make a booking on behalf of your customer, you can do this through the [Offer-API](offer-api/README.md) by performing these steps:

 - Retrieve an offer for the customer's booking parameters, as described above.
 - Make a request to the [Booking-API](offer-api/docs/Api/BookingApi.md), including the offer reference and the booking customer's details.